ittekiou/EgQE/docs/articles/PS-NL12_Declaration-of-Negotiative-Liberalism.md

 **Footnote**

-1. _Negotiative Liberalism_ is used as the conceptual banner.
+[^1]_Negotiative Liberalism_ is used as the conceptual banner.
 In academic discourse, the term _Negotiational Liberalism_ is employed, with _a.k.a.
 Negotiative Liberalism_ added when clarification is useful.

 ---